kumahq/kuma/docs/generated/cmd/kumactl/kumactl_install_transparent-proxy.md

 ### Synopsis

-Install Transparent Proxy by modifying the hosts iptables and /etc/resolv.conf.
+Install Transparent Proxy by modifying the hosts iptables.

 Follow the following steps to use the Kuma data plane proxy in Transparent Proxy mode:

  1) create a dedicated user for the Kuma data plane proxy, e.g. 'kuma-dp'
  2) run this command as a 'root' user to modify the host's iptables and /etc/resolv.conf
-    - supply the dedicated username with '--kuma-dp-'
+    - supply the dedicated username with '--kuma-dp-uid'
     - all changes are easly revertible by issuing 'kumactl uninstall transparent-proxy'
     - by default the SSH port tcp/22 will not be redirected to Envoy, but everything else will.
       Use '--exclude-inbound-ports' to provide a comma separated list of ports that should also be excluded
-    - this command also creates a backup copy of the modified resolv.conf under /etc/resolv.conf

  sudo kumactl install transparent-proxy \
           --kuma-dp-user kuma-dp \
-          --kuma-cp-ip 10.0.0.1 \
           --exclude-inbound-ports 443

  3) prepare a Dataplane resource yaml like this: